For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 With Microsoft Fabric, businesses can streamline data workflows, from data ingestion to real-time analytics, and can respond quickly to market dynamics.

 Want to learn more about Microsoft Fabric?
-Join our crash course today for a comprehensive understanding!
+Here’s a tutorial to get you started today for a comprehensive understanding!

 Imagine effortlessly asking your business intelligence dashboard any question and receiving instant, insightful answers.
 This is not a futuristic concept but a reality unfolding through the power of Large Language Models (LLMs).